-Rolando Reyna, born in George West, Texas, lives and works in Houston, TX.
-He graduated with a BFA from Texas A&M University-Corpus Christi in 1994, and went on to earn an MFA as a Holderness Fellow from the University of North Carolina at Greensboro in 2000.
+Rolando Reyna received a B.F.A. from Texas A&M University-Corpus Christi and M.F.A. from the University of North Carolina at Greensboro as a Holderness Fellow in 2000.

 Since 2000, he has been invited to provide lectures at colleges and universities including the Mid-American College Art Association Conference, and Oso Bay Biennale XX: Realism Redux!
 Symposium.
 He has received awards and publications for his work and has been included in exhibitions at Lawndale Art Center in Houston, TX, Art Museum of South Texas, Corpus Christi, TX, International Museum of Art and Science, McAllen, TX, Gallista Gallery, San Antonio, TX, Bath House Cultural Art Center, Dallas, TX, Fort Worth Community Arts Center, Fort Worth, TX, Joyce Gordon Gallery, Oakland, CA, Fountain Street Fine Art, Framingham, MA, Casa de Cultura, Reynosa, Mexico, Salon de Camino Real, Oaxaca City, Mexico, Human Rights Institute Gallery, at Kean University, Union, NJ, and William Jennings Gallery in New York, NY.
 His work is included in private and public collections including the Mexic-Arte Museum Collection, Art Museum of South Texas, and Weatherspoon Art Museum in North Carolina.